The-Politico/gspan.js/docs/DownloadingADoc.md

 ```

-## As An NPM Script In A Package
+## As a Locally-Installed Package
-If you've installed GSpan as a package in a node project you can use the CLI in your node scripts like this:
+If you've installed GSpan as a package in a node project you can use the CLI in your npm scripts like this:

 ```javascript
 // package.json